etlbox/etlbox.website/create_api_md/createapi.md

 ### Transforming html into hugo readable format (not really markdown, more html like)

 Run the DocFxToHugoMD project.
-You may need to adjust some of the exludes if needed.
+It will generate the whole folder, including necessary _index.md files.

 ### Copy the md/html files

-Copy all folders in the bin/Debug/.net5.0/Output folder into the content/en/api folder of the hugo website.
+Replace bin/Debug/.net5.0/Output/api folder with the content/en/api folder of the hugo website.

 Commit/Push changes, and all done!